whatmakeart/whatmakeart.github.io/content/sound/text-to-speech-tts.md

 Install on a mac with terminal.

 1. [How to Install Homebrew](../coding/install-homebrew.md) if you do not have homebrew installed.
-2. Make sure that ffmpeg is installed and libsndfile for savine sound files.
+2. Make sure that ffmpeg is installed and libsndfile for saving sound files.
+After homebrew is installed, type the following into a new Terminal window.
     `brew install ffmpeg libsndfile`
 3. Create a directory and move into it.
     `mkdir chatterbox_project`
     `cd chatterbox_project`
+4. Create a virtual python environment with Python version 3.11.
+This helps keep the install clean by keeping everything in a `venv` container that is easy to delete without disturbing other python projects or the OS python installation.
+It also allows the use of Python version 3.11 even if you have a different version installed.
-4. Create a virtual python environment with Python version 3.11 `python@3.11 -m venv venv`
+    `python@3.11 -m venv venv`
 5. Activate the python environment
     `source venv/bin/activate`